Hachem-H/Null-Porn/README.md

 ### External Dependencies

 The command line interface is implemented using [ncurses](https://invisible-island.net/ncurses/), a popular library for creating text-based user interfaces.
 It provides a rich set of functionalities for creating interactive command line interfaces.
+Some core functionality is facilitated by the use of the [stb](https://github.com/nothings/stb) header.

 The graphical user interface is built using OpenGL/[GLEW](https://glew.sourceforge.net/) and [GLFW](https://glfw.org) as a windowing system.
 It provides a visually appealing and interactive user interface.
 Additionally, the UI components are implemented using [Nuklear](https://immediate-mode-ui.github.io/Nuklear/doc/index.html), a lightweight immediate mode GUI library.